aframevr/aframe/docs/introduction/interactions-and-controllers.md

 [synthetic]: https://developer.mozilla.org/docs/Web/Guide/Events/Creating_and_triggering_events

-Just like the 2D Web, A-Frame relies on events and event listeners.
+Just like the 2D Web, A-Frame relies on events and event listeners for interactivity and dynamicity.
 However because A-Frame is a JavaScript framework and everything is done in WebGL, **A-Frame's events are [synthetic custom events][synthetic]** that can be emitted by any component describing any event:

 ```js
 // `collide` event emitted by a component such as some collider or physics component.